dbernhard-0x7CD/dphpc/README.md

 * increase core count is not possible as it freezes and has 'branch to unpredicted address' errors (in banshee)

 # TODO
+* plot some theoretical lower bounds
+* calculate theoretical runtime
+* colors/plotstyle consistent
+* comparison of theoretical runtime of problem relative to runtime on x86
-* TEST core count configuration of SIMULATOR
+* look into bug of spilling
 * parallelize
-    * conv2d, maxpool, transpose, max
+    * conv2d, maxpool, maxpool2d, transpose, max, unique
 * scatter/gather
     * here we should not use powers of 2 (they are optimal for trees)
 * rnn?

 # DONE
+* TEST core count configuration of SIMULATOR
 * Use multiple cores
     * argmax
 * conv parallel